 The ideal transport mode should be instantaneous, free, unlimited capacity and always available.
 This would mean that space is rudimentary.
 This is clearly not the case.
 Space is a limitation in the construction of transport networks.
 Transport occurs as an economic activity different from the rest.
 Thus space is replaced with time, and therefore with money (Merlin, 1992).
-The overriding goal of transportation is to conquer space, which is bounded by various human and physical as distance, constraints such administrative divisions and topography.
+The overriding goal of transportation is to conquer space, which is bounded by various human and physical as distance. constraints such time. administrative divisions and topography.
 All these restrictions together produce resistance to movement, a commonly known term called distance friction.
 However, these restrictions and the friction they produce can only be partially limited.
-The extent to which this has been done has a cost that varies according to greater

-Goods flows are flows of certain types of goods (cargo) that circulate in certain traffic routes, that is, traffic routes or corridors. goods flows, as a consequence of the exchange of goods (worldwide) carried out by means of transport and trade, represent a significant indicator of the intensity (volume), structure and dynamics of (world) traffic, ie goods transport.
-The components of goods flows are: (a) (passengers, demand freight information); (b) hubs (points of origin, intermediate points and destinations); and transport networks (traffic connections).
-The basic characteristics of goods flows in alignment of factors such as the distance involved and the nature of what was transported.
-There should be transportation without geography geography without transportation.
+The extent to which this has been done has a cost that varies according to greater alignment of factors such as the distance involved and the nature of what was transported.
+There should be no transportation without geography or geography without transportation.
 The goal of transport is therefore to transform the geographical attributes of cargo, passengers or information, from origin to destination, imparting added value to the process.
 The convenience on which this can be done transportability - varies considerably.
-Transport is of particular interest to geographers for two main reasons: (1) transport infrastructure. terminals. occupy equipment and network significant place in space and constitute the basis of a complex spatial system; and (2) as geographers seek to explain spatial correlations, transport networks are of particular interest because they are the main support for these interactions.
-Transport geography (Rodrigue, Comtois & Slack, 2009) is a subdiscipline of geography that deals with freight, passenger information movements.
+Transport is of particular interest to geographers for two main reasons: (1) transport infrastructure. terminals. occupy equipment and network а significant place in space and constitute the basis of a complex spatial system; and (2) as geographers seek to explain spatial correlations, transport networks are of particular interest because they are the main support for these interactions.
+Transport geography (Rodrigue, Comtois & Slack, 2009) is a subdiscipline of geography that deals with freight, passenger and information movements.
 It requires the connection of special constraints and attributes with the origin, destination, extent, nature and purpose of the movement.